-A characterful spirit steeped in Mexican history, the tequila industry and engineering is an ever-growing, ever-exciting sector to be part of.
+A characterful spirit steeped in Mexican history, the tequila and engineering industry is an ever-growing, ever-exciting sector to be part of.

 In 2023, tequila was reported to be the 2nd most valuable spirit in the US for the second year in a row.
 The past few years have seen some big brands emerge within the tequila industry; Jose Cuervo, Diageo, Beam Suntory, Brown Forman and Campari Group… the list of brands who find success in tequila production is steadily expanding.